davekilian/davekilian.github.com/_posts/2024-11-28-consensus-v2.markdown

 Just about every distributed system has a consensus algorithm running it in somewhere; even if your code doesn't do it, the dadtabases you're using probably do, and the cloud services you deploy your code on *definitely* do.
 But what makes consensus so fundamental?
 Why does it pop up everywhere?

-One of the fun (or maybe "fun") parts of programming distributed systems is that trivial things you normally do in normal code turn out to be really hard, or sometimes even impossible in distributed code.
-Consensus helps take those problems and turn them back into something tractable.
+One of the fun (or maybe "fun") parts of programming distributed systems is that trivial things you normally do in normal code turn out to be really hard, or maybe even impossible in distributed code.
+Consensus helps turn problems like that back into something tractable.
 To see what I mean, let's try a couple of examples:

 ## Example: Picking a Random User

-TODO: small note: it might be pedagogically easier to justify a write-once variable if we make user of the day a map from Date to user ID or something, i.e. the single threaded code is like `userOfTheDay.set(Date.today(), Users.randomUser())`.
-Bonus: this sets up for the "log of write-once variables" approach used for state machine replication

-TODO hm, should we change the distributed solution for this one to be to RPC to a coordinator, even though we don't need to necessarily?
-That makes it clearer what needs to be factored out later, but it results in this being less simple than it could be.
+TODO whoopsie this is a dumb example now that I've changed it, only one server sets the user of the day but nobody else can even get it LOL.
+We'll have to make this an RPC solution too.

 How do write code to make something happen one time?
 As a (somehat contrived) example, let's say we're writing code for a message board website, and we want to add a 'user of the day' function where we spotlight one particular user at random.
 How do write code to pick a user once, and only once?